apache/causeway-site/content/contributors/recreating-an-archetype.md

 and also - to allow review - stages files into git but omits the final commit.
 }

-First, make sure all environment variables are set, using:

-    env | grep ISIS | sort

-The script will also double check that all required environment variables are set.

 Make sure you are in the correct directory.
 If recreating the **simpleapp** archetype:

     cd example/application/simpleapp